allfinancenow

 2. The White House - Executive Order on Safe, Secure, and Trustworthy Artificial Intelligence: The official U.S. Government document.

-4. The New York Times & The Wall Street Journal: Ongoing journalistic coverage of technological and legislative developments.
+4. The New York Times & The Wall Street Journal: Ongoing journalistic coverage.

-5. U.S. Congressional Hearings on AI: Testimonies from experts and industry leaders before lawmakers.
+5. U.S. Congressional Hearings on AI: Testimonies from experts and industry leaders.